top of page

 Who am I?

-I am a certified ikebana teacher (3rd Grade) with Sogetsu Headquarters in Japan (and also a 4th Dan black belt in Shorijiryu karate dō).
+(I am also a black belt in Shorijiryu karate dō*).

-I have been practising ikebana for more than 20 years and teaching, in both official languages, since 2018.
+I have been practising ikebana for more than 20 years and teaching, in both English and French, since 2018.

 I would love to share my passion for ikebana with you at a workshop, in regular classes, or by creating a custom arrangement for your home, office or business.